lek37/EE-2EI4-Design-Projects/README.md

 ```

 2. On Overleaf, click `File`, then `Setting`, then `Compiler`, then `XeLaTeX` from the second dropdown box.
 This will allow you to render the code with Times New Roman font.
-3. Click `Compile`, and then you are all set.
+3. Click `Recompile`, and then you are all set.